yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 #### Full Error

-Full Error is returned for the fail of entire request caused by request constraints, etc. It is different from SOAPFault.<br>
+Although it is not SOAPFault, Full Error is caused by failing a entire request due to request constraints.<br>
-Part Error is returned for the request fail caused by constraints in each ‘<operand>’ of SOAP request.
+Note that Part Error is respond when the request fails due to constraints within each `<operand>`.

-The following response is an example of Full Error in the case of invalid ‘numberResults’ value of `Paging` in [AccountService](/docs/ja/api_reference/services/AccountService.md).
+The following response is an example of Full Error in the case of the invalid value of `numberResults` of `Paging` in [AccountService](/docs/ja/api_reference/services/AccountService.md).

 ```xml
 <SOAP-ENV:Envelope xmlns:SOAP-ENV="http://schemas.xmlsoap.org/soap/envelope/">